-To prepare for filing an auto insurance claim, you should gather all the relevant evidence and documentation regarding the accident.
+To prepare for filing an auto insurance claim, gather all evidence and documentation related to the accident.
 Before contacting your insurance company, you should call the police, record the details of the incident and take steps to limit your liability.

 Call the police.

-Immediately contact 911 if someone is hurt or there is vehicle or property damage.
-Your insurance company may want to see a police report prior to processing your claim.
+Contact 911 immediately if someone is hurt or there is vehicle or property damage.
+Your insurance company may need a police report prior to processing your claim.

 Record all accident details.

-Documenting the accident with pictures and a written summary will provide the insurance company with the information needed to process your claim.
-Be sure to take photos or notes of any car involved, not just your own.
-This includes information about the other driver, such as their name, phone number, license plate, vehicle model and make, insurance company and policy number.
+Document the accident with pictures and a written summary.
+Take photos or notes of any car involved, not just your own.
+Get information about the other driver — name, phone number, license plate, vehicle model and make, insurance company and policy number.

-When writing up your summary, try to remember as much as you can about what happened immediately before, during and after the accident.
+When writing your summary, include all you can remember about what happened immediately before, during and after the accident.